- Year: 2011

 We are introduced to the life and philosophy of ex-patriots living in Paris during the 1920s.
 These individuals (mostly artists and writers) had withdrawn themselves from residence or allegiance to their native country, in this case, America.
 These individuals and their stories are masterfully woven into the film’s plot.

-In this scene of Gil with Gertrude Stein (Kathy Bates) we see Picasso’s portrait of her on the wall.
+In one scene of Gil with Gertrude Stein (Kathy Bates) we see Picasso’s portrait of her on the wall.

 For lovers of art, one enters the ground-breaking eras and the worlds of artists such as Salvador Dali and Pablo Picasso in the Golden Age of the 1920s as well as impressionistic artists of the Belle Epoch of the 1880s: Toulouse-Lautrec, Matisse, Gaughin, etc.